Using 0% APR Balance Transfers: A Smart Strategy for Managing Credit Card Debt

 4.1 High Balance Transfer Fees

-While a 0% APR saves on interest, the transfer fee can erode savings if the balance is small or the fee is high.
+While the benefit of a 0% APR saves on interest, the transfer fee can erode savings if the balance is small or if the fee is high relative to the amount transferred.

 4.2 Post-Promo APR Shock

-If the balance isn’t paid off during the promotional period, the remaining debt may be subject to high interest rates.
+If the balance isn’t paid off during the promotional period, any remaining debt may be subject to high interest rates, potentially leading to a larger financial burden than before.

 4.3 Credit Score Impact